ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>And They Asked Me a Couple of Tough Questions</blockquote>

 <h3>4.
-Creating magnificent charts using Highcharts in React: A Journey into Advanced Chart Customization - <a href="https://medium.com/@a1ishco/creating-magnificent-charts-using-highcharts-in-react-a-journey-into-advanced-chart-customization-f10d473b8fde" target="_blank" rel="noopener noreferrer">link</a></h3>
+Efficient Data Management in React: A Comprehensive Guide to TanStack Query - <a href="https://medium.com/@ajithpmdwaraka/mastering-data-fetching-in-react-with-tanstack-query-285e100a6f40" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ali Bashirov`**
+✍️ **posted by `Ajith P M`**

-<blockquote>When I embarked on my quest to find the perfect charting package for my project, I knew I needed something powerful yet flexible —…</blockquote>
+<blockquote>In modern web development, efficiently managing server state is crucial for building responsive and user-friendly applications.
+React, a…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>